 My family of four lives in a sweet cottage built almost 100 years ago in the Napa Valley.
-It has great bones and many original features (double-hung single-paned windows for instance).
-Charming in the summer but chilly in winter.
-In our first winter there, I quickly discovered a gaping gap under the front door, which allowed cold air to rush in.
+It has great bones and many original features (double-hung single-paned windows, for instance.)
+Charming in the summer, it's chilly in winter.
+In our first December here, I quickly discovered a gaping gap under the front door that allowed cold air to rush in.
 Sealing up the house and keeping warm became a mission.
 Here are a few tips I learned along the way.

 Above: A neon knitted Draft Extruder from Kolor.

-2) Rubber foam insulation tape: it's not glamorous, but it does the trick.
-I tracked all the sources leaking cold in from the outside and armed with a roll of white tape, sealed the gaps under the doors, the inner door frames and the bits of the windows that were wonky.
-It typically comes in black but if you have white frames, seek out some white foam.
+2. Rubber foam insulation tape: it's not glamorous, but it does the trick.
+I tracked all the sources leaking cold in from the outside and armed with a roll of white tape, sealed the gaps under the doors, the inner door frames, and the sections of the windows that were wonky.
+The tape typically comes in black, but if you have white frames, seek out some white foam.
 Sponge Rubber Foam Tape is available at K-Mart for $4.99 or Double Sided Foam Insulation Tape is $19.99 from Eco Foil.

-3) In addition to tape, we added a white door seal bottom that is easily stuck to the bottom of the door and adds an extra layer of insulation (and is barely noticeable).
+3. In addition to tape, we added a white door seal bottom.
+Easily stuck to the bottom of the door, it adds an extra layer of insulation (and is barely noticeable).
 The Silver Cinch Door Seal Bottom is $10.47 from Home Depot.

-4) Keep the curtains.
-In a very impulsive but aesthetically driven move, I took down all the curtains with their heavy rails and replaced them with simple white roller blinds.
-The effect was a much cleaner, lighter look and a heating bill that doubled.
+4. Keep the curtains.
+In a very impulsive but aesthetically-driven move, I took down all of the curtains with their heavy rails and replaced them with simple white roller blinds.
+The effect was a much cleaner, lighter look—and a heating bill that doubled.
 Yes, doubled.
 Love them or loathe them, curtains keep a house warm.
-My plan next winter is to install a wool blanket shade like the one above in all the bedrooms using some leather straps, then take them down when the weather gets warmer.
+My plan next winter is to install wool blanket shades using leather straps, like the design above, in all the bedrooms, then take them down when the weather gets warmer.

-5) Heated Rugs: Decidedly low tech a heated floor mat hidden under a rug is a great way to heat a small space in a room.
-Cozy Winters offers Rug-Heat mats; prices run from $149 to $299, according to mat size, which range from two by three feet to five and a half by eight feet.
+5. Heated Rugs: Decidedly low tech, a heated floor mat hidden under a rug is a great way to warm up a small space in a room.
+Cozy Winters offers Rug-Heat mats sized from 2 by 3 feet to 5 1/2 by 8 feet; prices run from $149 to $299.

 What did we miss?
 If you have any ingenious solutions for keeping the house warm, please let us know in the comments section below.
 Thanks!

-If you want to see more snappy ideas for living smarter, check out our Five Quick Fixes posts.
+If you want to see more snappy ideas for living smarter, check out our 5 Quick Fixes posts.